groverj324/react-hubspot-form/README.md

 ### 1.0.0

 - Introduction of the `HubspotProvider` component.
 This needs to be included in your App for `useHubspotForm` to work.

-## Support

-If you feel like sending some sats to aaron@zbd.gg my [Lightning Address](https://zbd.gg/aaron/) it would be much appreciated.